MinecraftServerControl/msc-gui/README.md

 #### Permissions

-To allow Apache and the mscGUI access to MSCS, open your favorite editor:
+To allow Apache and the mscGUI access to MSCS, use your favorite editor to create a new file in the `sudoers.d` folder:

     sudo editor /etc/sudoers.d/mscs